XMAMan/SmallSI/readme.md

 The mass is used as weighting-factor.
 If box 1 has more weight then box 2, then the ContactPoint is then closer to c.Start.

-$r_1$ directs from the center from box 1 to the contact point from box 1 and $r_2$ directs from the center from box 2 to the contact point from box 2.
+$r_1$ directs from the center from box 1 to the contact point and $r_2$ directs from the center from box 2 also to the same contact point.

+The anchor point from box 1 is defined by $x_1 + r_1$ and the anchor point from box 2 by $x_2 + r_2$

-We will now define a function $C_n$ which measures how far into normaldirection the contactpoint from box 2 enters into the upper edge from box 1:
+We will now define a function $C_n$ which measures how far into normaldirection the anchor point from box 2 enters into the upper edge from box 1:

 $$C_n = (x_2 + r_2 - x_1 - r_1) * n_1$$

+If you assume that $r_1$ points to c.Start and $r_2$ to c.End then this function would measure how many pixels enters the edge from box 1 into the side from box 2.
+In our case we have defined that $r_1$ and $r_2$ both points to ContactPoint.
+We only need the derivation from $C_n$ so for this case it is ok, if $C_n$ don't measure the distance between c.Start and c.End but instead the distance between two anchor points, which both lies on the same location.

-If we want to derive this function with respect to time we need these two rules:
+We now want to derive this function with respect to time.
+We need these two rules for this:

 Derivative rule for a moving point $x(t)$: $\dot x(t) = v(t)$